 Locating the Plough Inn, Dunedin:

-We appear to have the same problem in New Zealand as we do in England; there is more than one Plough Inn which complicates linking people to places and people to people.
-There are clear records of at least one Plough Inn in the town of Dunedin itself and of a second Plough Inn further out and west of Dunedin in the Waipori/West Taieri/Maungatua area.
+We have had the same problem in New Zealand as we have in England; there are several Plough Inns in the Dunedin/Otago area which complicates linking people to places and people to people.
+There are clear records of at least two Plough Inns in the town of Dunedin itself and of at least one other Plough Inn further out and west of Dunedin in the Waipori/West Taieri/Maungatua area.
+These areas were characterised by small townships and sparsely populated rural and remote environs; this means that very general descriptions of a location would have been sufficient to tell who, what or where was being referred to.

-- Samuel Woolley is not directly recorded in association with either of these.
+- Samuel Woolley is not directly recorded in association with any of these.

-- The newspaper account of the Woolley family’s story gives an account of the Plough Inn being on the Dunstan Rd – Dunstan is west of Waikouaiti and north west of Dunedin; is it possible that this is the West Taieri Plough Inn associated with Mark Starbuck (see below)?
+- A later newspaper account of the Woolley family’s story locates the Plough Inn on the Dunstan Rd – Dunstan is west of Waikouaiti and north west of Dunedin; is it possible that this is the West Taieri Plough Inn associated with Mark Starbuck (see below)?

 - (There is an extensive trail of newspaper reports of Plough Inns in the area; none of which refer directly to Samuel Woolley.
 These are explored in more detail separately.)

-- His activities/timeline make it possible for him to be linked with each/any of these.
+- His activities/timeline make it possible for him to be linked with each/any of these but the family is settled outside Dunedin itself (in the Hawkesbury/Waikouati area) which makes it unlikely that he was linked with the Dunedin township Plough Inns.

-- Names of places in Dunedin town make the locations difficult to pin down (see maps).
+- Names of places in Dunedin town make the locations difficult to pin down (see maps and Otago Gold Rush, below).

 Newspaper References to Samuel Woolley: